-Geologic Hazards: FEMA Flood Zone V (Wave run-up hazard zone), landslide potential - at the base of coastal bluff Soils: Beach sand (soils map index number 109) and Purisima Foundation Sands Fire Hazard: Not a mapped constraint Slopes: 50% to over 70% (base of coastal bluff) Env.
-Sen. Habitat: Not mapped/no physical evidence on site Grading: Approximately 986 cubic yards Tree Removal: One tree (13.5") proposed to be removed Scenic: Designated Coastal Scenic Resource Area Drainage: Drainage to beach Archeology: Not mapped/no physical evidence on site
+Geologic Hazards: FEMA Flood Zone V (Wave run-up hazard zone), landslide potential at the base of coastal bluff Soils: Beach sand (soils map index number 109) and Purisima Formation sands Fire Hazard: Not a mapped constraint Slopes: 50% to over 70% (base of coastal bluff) Env.
+Sen. Habitat: Not mapped/no physical evidence on site Grading: About 927 cubic yards Tree Removal: One 16" and one 40" cypress will be removed Scenic: Designated Coastal Scenic Resource Area Drainage: Drainage to beach Archeology: Not mapped/no physical evidence on site